Kent Support and Assistance Service (KSAS) privacy notice

 - your National Insurance Number

-- financial information, e.g. income, benefits and work status
+- financial information such as income, benefits and work status

 - purchase receipts and payslips

-- supporting organisations and/or professionals applying on your behalf
+- supporting organisations or professionals applying on your behalf

 - information about your current circumstances and why you require assistance